 5. Show that you're the perfect fit

-Along those same lines, employers want to be excited about you.
+Along those same lines, employers want to be excited about you in the decision making process.
 Give them a reason to believe that you're a perfect match for the position.
 Hiring managers choose candidates based on their alignment with the company.
 Skills, experience, values, and philosophy all come into play.
 Go back over the job listing and choose the two most important traits the company looks for in an applicant.
 Compare those traits to items in your resume and connect them.
 Look for the company's mission statement and apply it to your own core beliefs.
 Don't just make a claim.
 Show how you've applied these principles and values to your career and life.
 Here are two examples:

 “Honesty, integrity, and dedication: These are the three principles I incorporate into my professional and personal life.
 In my previous role as [position], I applied these three values by…”